-The Middle Rogue Regional Transportation Plan (RTP) is a multi-modal transportation plan designed to meet the anticipated 25-year transportation needs within the Middle Rogue Metropolitan Planning Organization (MRMPO) planning area boundary.
+This update to the Middle Rogue Regional Transportation Plan (RTP) is a multi-modal transportation review of the existing plan designed to meet the anticipated 25-year transportation needs within the Middle Rogue Metropolitan Planning Organization (MRMPO) planning area boundary.

 Regional transportation systems have significant and long-term impacts on economic well-being and quality of life.
 Not only does the transportation system provide for the mobility of people and goods, it also influences patterns of growth and economic activity through accessibility to land.
-Furthermore, the performance of the transportation system affects public policy concerns such as air quality, environmental resource consumption, social equity, economic development, safety and security.
+Furthermore, the performance of the transportation system affects public policy concerns such as air quality, environmental resource consumption, social equity, economic development, safety, and security.

 Regional transportation planning recognizes the critical links between transportation and other societal goals.
-The planning process is more than merely listing highway and transit capital investments; it requires developing strategies for operating, managing, maintaining and financing the regional transportation system in such a way to advance long-term goals.
+The planning process is more than merely listing highway and transit capital investments; it requires developing strategies for operating, managing, maintaining, and financing the regional transportation system in such a way to advance long-term goals.